 Nonstick coating will degrade over time

-This isn’t your grandma’s nonstick cookware that got scratched with basic use—this metal utensil safe (but you still shouldn’t scrape the pans or cut in them) and it’s oven safe to 400 degrees so you can use the larger pieces for roasting or keep food warm in the oven before you serve.
+This isn’t your grandma’s nonstick cookware that got scratched with basic use—this is OK for use with metal utensils (but you still shouldn’t scrape the pans or cut in them) and oven safe to 400 degrees, so you can use the larger pieces for roasting or keep food warm in the oven before you serve.
 The large loop handles on the glass lids stay cool during cooking, and are easy to grab, even with oven mitts.
 Because of the nonstick surface, these are easy to clean, even when making tough-to-clean foods, like scrambled eggs.

-This set includes a 3-quart covered sauté pan, a 1.5-quart saucepan with lid, a 3-quart saucepan with lid, an 8-quart stockpot with lid, an 8-inch skillet, and a 12-inch deep skillet with lid.
+This set includes a 3-quart covered sauté pan, a 1.5-quart saucepan with lid, a 3-quart saucepan with lid, an 8-quart stockpot with lid, an 8 1/2-inch skillet, and a 12-inch deep skillet with lid.

 Material: Nonstick coated hard-anodized aluminum | Oven Safe Max: 400 degrees | Piece Count: 11 pieces including lids | Accessories Included: None